 10 Things To Do After Rehab

-For those on the precipice of completing their rehab stay and those who are feeling the familiar pull of addiction calling to them, try these ten things to kickstart your life after rehab.
+For those on the precipice of completing their rehab stay and those who are feeling the familiar pull of addiction calling to them, try 1 or all off these 10 things to transition smoothly to your life after rehab.

 1. Find Friends